by Sasha Alyson

 - Whether they love or hate children is irrelevant.

-- Whether childhood is a happy time for anybody, is irrelevant.
+- Whether childhood is a happy time is irrelevant.
 That’s not on the spreadsheet.

 - Curriculum is fixed, and taught at a fixed rate, even if that doesn’t work for some students… even if it doesn’t work for anybody at all.